SlicerMorph/W_2020/Lab01_Slicer_1_Intro/README.md

 ## 3D Rendering

-This is only a brief introduction to make sure Volume Rendering works for your Slicer installation and to go over the interface.
+This is only a brief introduction to make sure 3D Rendering works for your Slicer installation and to go over the interface.
 More on Volume Rendering in Lab #4.

-:pencil2: Assuming you still have CT and MR data loaded, find the Volume Rendering module from the drop-down list or via search function.
+:pencil2: Assuming you still have CT and MR data loaded, find the ``Volume Rendering`` module from the drop-down list or via search function.
   * Select the CTBrain from the dropdown list as the Volume, and click on the closed eye icon next to it to turn it open.
 Slicer will try to render the volume in 3D view.
 It could be a solid cylinder as it is the shape of the data acquired from the scanner - you can see it in the red (axial) slice.

   <img src="images/volume.rendering1.png">